TechFems-projects-and-resources/react-native-dictionary-app/README.md

 As a summary, under src/ you will find

-* a component folder, containing already the basic part of the application, like a searchBar component
+* a component folder, containing already the basic part of the application, like a searchBar component, a core subfolder with a card component
-* a style folder, which contains an helper and themes files: like a real-life project, this dictionary uses a unified way to handle styling to ensure all part of the app looks coherents
+* a style folder, which contains a helper and themes files: like a real-life project, this dictionary uses a unified way to handle styling to ensure all part of the app looks coherents
-* a api folder, with already the connection to the (dictionary api)[https://dictionaryapi.dev/]
+* an API folder, with already the connection to the [dictionary api](and https://dictionaryapi.dev/)
+* A Context provider - if you never used this before, check the (React documentation)[https://react.dev/learn/passing-data-deeply-with-context] about Context and useContext - it's a way to share information across components avoiding overusing props.
+We suggest using it as it is a good practice to avoid prop drilling!

 ## Code the next steps!

-*
-*
-*
-*
-*
+Once you are familiar with the existing code and with the dictionary API

+* Display the results from the get call in the way you prefer: you can choose to display besides the definitions also the phonetics, synonyms and other info about the searched word
+* Improve the styling by modifying the current styling helpers and palette, and ensure all your components look the same!
+* Add error handling flow: right now we are not handling possible errors, ensure your code is ready in case a 404 arrives!

 ## Additional Resources